- Transactions are proposals to update the ledger

 Here is an example of an update transaction, with two inputs and two outputs:

-A transaction can contain any number of inputs and outputs of any type:
+A transaction can contain any number of inputs, outputs and references of any type:

 - They can include many different state types (e.g. both cash and bonds)